 The offices of archivist, chair and chair-elect are two-year terms.
 Upon completion of the two-year term, the office of chair will be filled by the chair-elect.
 Elections for the archivist and chair-elect will be held in alternating spring semesters, with the chair-elect being in odd numbered year and the archivist being in even numbered years.
 The archivist and chair-elect will assume office in the fall of the academic year following the election.
-The new chair-elect will assume the office of chair-elect, the outgoing chair-elect will assume the office of chair, and the outgoing chair shall become the past chair on August 1 in the year of the chair-elect election.
-Should the office of chair be vacated before the two-year term is completed (e.g. because of resignation or retirement), the office of chair will immediately be filled by the chair-elect (who will fulfill the remainder of the two-year term), and a new chair-elect shall be elected from the faculty at large to fill the remainder of the two-year term.
+The new chair-elect will assume the office of chair-elect will assume the office of chair on August 1 in the year of the chair-elect election.
+Should the office of chair be vacated before the two-year term is completed

+(e.g. because of resignation or retirement), the office of chair will immediately be filled by the chair-elect (who will fulfill the remainder of the two-year term), and a new chair-elect shall be elected from the faculty at large to fill the remainder of the two-year term.
 Should the office of archivist or chair elect be vacated before the two-year term is completed (e.g. because of resignation or retirement), a new officer will be elected from the faculty at large to fill the remainder of the two-year term.